About the Chamber

 Skipjacks on the Chesapeake are among the 11 most endangered “places” in the nation as recognized by the National Trust for Historic Preservation.
 At one time, more than 1500 skipjacks dredged oysters on the Bay, and approximately 12 still do today.
 To manage maintenance costs, a number of skipjack owners deploy their vessels for charters and tours in the warm months.
 (Carlyle International PR March 31, 2012)

 The Skipjack Rebecca T Ruark, the oldest Skipjack on the Bay, is at Dogwood harbor.
 The “Rebecca” has a schedule of cruises throughout the year.

-The Chesapeake Bay Maritime Museum’s “Oystering on the Chesapeake” exhibit relates the oystering history of the area and showcases samples of oyster plates, which demonstrate that once upon a time oysters in the area were the size of a small dessert plate. .
+Additionally, their “Oystering on the Chesapeake” exhibit relates the oystering history of the area and showcases samples of oyster plates, some that demonstrate a time when local oysters were the size of a small dessert plate.
 (Carlyle International PR March 31, 2012)

 Oxford Bellevue Ferry – America’s oldest privately owned ferry, established 1683

 Talbot County Air quality = 85, on a scale of 1 – 100